Spider plants are known for being low maintenance, adaptable and frankly, downright hard to kill!

 - Water sits on top of the soil and doesn’t drain quickly.

-- Your plant is looking a little too top-heavy for its pot.
+- The whole plant is looking too top heavy for it’s pot.

 How to Repot:

-- Choose a slightly larger pot: Moving up a couple of inches in diameter is plenty.
+- Choose a slightly larger pot: it doesn’t have to be a massive difference.
+A couple of inches bigger diameter will be enough.

 - Loosen the roots: Gently tease out any tangled roots at the bottom.

-- Add fresh soil: Place the plant in the new pot filling in with fresh potting mix.
+- Add fresh soil: Put your plant in it’s new pot and fill it with fresh potting mix.

 Extra Tip:

-Spider plants are happiest when slightly root-bound.
-So don’t rush to repot unless you see the signs above.
+Spider plants are happiest when they are slightly root bound.
+So don’t rush to repot yours unless you see the signs above.

 Propagating Spider Plants